End-of-life vehicles (ELVS)

 The cars are collected at temporary storage sites and dismantling centers through specialized automobile type “Roadside Assistance”.

-Call +359 879 222 864 or send an inquiry through our online form to get an offer for your old car.
+Send an inquiry through our online form to get an offer for your old car.

 Return your old car with us and get the best price from 250 to 1000 Levs.

 We serve the city of Sofia and the region, Burgas, Varna, Targovishte, Gorna Oryahovitsa and Gabrovo .